Rightpoint/BonMot/README.md

 typealias StringStyle = BonMot.StringStyle
 ```

+There is also currently a [known issue](https://github.com/Rightpoint/BonMot/issues/415) in Xcode 13 Beta 2 that will cause crashes when deploying to older OS versions.

 # Usage

 In any Swift file where you want to use BonMot, simply `import BonMot`.